 Many advocates for sexual assault survivors argue that we live in a “rape culture,” where attitudes that promote and permit rape pervade.
 Only 32% of rapes are reported to the police, and many victims report that they are met with skepticism and blame when they discuss what has happened to them.
-Police officers, doctors, and family members may imply or outright state that the victim's clothing, behavior, or choice of entertainment caused him or her to "invite" an attack.
+Police officers, doctors, and family members may imply or outright state the victim's clothing, behavior, or choice of entertainment "invited" the attack.
 The result is a culture in which most perpetrators face few consequences: Only 2% of rapists ever serve a single day in prison.

 Because the topic of sexual abuse is both personal and traumatizing, many victims feel deeply ashamed.
-Media reports that erroneously refer to rape as “sex” can contribute to this shame, as can insensitive comments from loved ones, rape myths, and other elements of rape culture.
-This sense of shame causes some victims to go years without telling anyone of their abuse—a decision that is often later used against them as evidence that the assault or abuse never occurred.
+Media reports erroneously referring to rape as “sex" can contribute to this shame, as can insensitive comments from loved ones, rape myths, and other elements of rape culture.
+This sense of shame causes some victims to go years without telling anyone of their abuse—a decision often later used against them as evidence that the assault or abuse never occurred.

 A number of celebrities have attempted to raise awareness about sexual abuse.
 Perhaps most notable among them is singer-songwriter Tori Amos, who is herself a rape survivor.
-Amos is a spokesperson for the national Rape, Abuse, and Incest National Network (RAINN), which offers a hotline to survivors and regularly hosts benefits designed to raise awareness and assist victims.
+Amos is a spokesperson for RAINN, which offers a hotline to survivors and regularly hosts benefits designed to raise awareness and assist victims.

 Writer Eve Ensler has repeatedly spoken on behalf of sexual abuse survivors, and her play, The Vagina Monologues, directly tackles these issues.
 Male celebrities have also spoken out against sexual abuse.
 Steve Carrell, Daniel Craig, and Seth Meyers recently appeared in a video about sexual violence.